codingfuture/puppet-cfnetwork/README.md

 * `dns`
       DNS server list.
 Can be defined directly with one of cfnetwork::iface.
       Special values:
-      - '$recurse' - Setup own recourse DNS cache
+      - '$local' - Setup own DNS cache
       - '$serve' - Same as '$recure', but also serve clients on $service_face
 * 'ifaces'
       Create cfnetwork::iface resources, if set